Contents:

 At Koody, we strongly recommend building an emergency fund to cater to unforeseen financial shocks like a job loss, major health issue or massive car repair.

 Your emergency fund should be equal to at least three months’ living expenses.
-This will serve as a financial buffer preventing you from making poor financial decisions during a crisis.
+This will serve as a financial buffer, preventing you from making poor financial decisions during a crisis.
 You can start by allocating 10% of your net income to your emergency fund.
-Read more about building an emergency fund in our How to Build an Emergency Fund guide.

 The second category under Savings and Debt is long-term goals.
 We all have long-term goals.
 For some, it could be living comfortably in retirement.
 For others, it could be buying a home or getting married.
 Whatever your goals, without adequate planning, you might struggle to achieve them.